Basildon and the surrounding areas

 Call – 01268 351075

-TM Hughes and son have fitted bathrooms in Basildon for many years.
+TM Hughes and son are a family run company who have fitted bathrooms in Basildon for many years.

-Whatever your needs, whether you want a new bathroom installation or want your existing bathroom refurbished and upgraded our bathroom designer will work with you to ensure your exact specifications are realised.
+Whatever your needs, whether you want a new bathroom installation or want your existing bathroom refurbished and upgraded, our bathroom designer will work with you from start to finish to ensure your exact specifications are realised and your dream Bathroom’s built.

 Bathrooms Designed & Built For You

 Bathrooms are designed to your taste, budget and space available.
-Whatever you want from a bathroom we can design and build whether it’s a traditional, modern, classic or even futuristic looking.
+Whatever you want from a bathroom, we can design and build whether it’s traditional, modern, classic or even futuristic looking.
 Bathrooms designed to your specific requirements are installed with high-quality materials that will last you for years.

-An endless range of tiles, bathroom suites, fixtures and fittings are available, so many looks can be created.
-You may have a particular style already in mind (whatever you want we can build) here are some examples of bathroom styles with examples of how we create them.
+An endless range of tiles, bathroom suites, fixtures and fittings are available, so many looks can be created whether we’re building an ensuite or a large luxury bathroom.
+You may have a particular style already in mind (whatever you want, we can build).
+Here are some examples of bathroom styles with examples of how we create them.

-Very popular in the modern homes in the area the contemporary looks created by using clean and straightforward minimal colours.
+The contemporary looks created by using clean and straightforward minimal colours are trendy in the modern homes in the area.
 Sometimes lights and darks are used to create contrast.
 A modern suite to complement modern tiles.
 The bathrooms left as uncluttered as possible.
 Open space is a large part of the contemporary bathroom style.
-Modern taps and fittings of brushed metal are often used to complete the look
+Modern taps and fittings of brushed metal are often used to complete the look.

 The traditional style bathroom is one of the most popular styles fitted in and around Essex.
 Comfortable and functional utilising neutral colours, wooden in places, finished with glass and tile features.
 Traditional bathroom suites are usually white with rounded edges.
 The bathrooms finished with traditional fixtures, fittings and lighting.